ssbse17/ssbse17.github.io/sponsors_invitation/index.md

 SSBSE is the premier international research symposium on Search-based Software Engineering...

 Benefits and prices for six support levels are listed in the table below.
 Additional benefits or support levels may be negotiated.
-Please contact...
+Please contact Lars Grunske.

 <table id="sponsors-table">
    <thead>